pgRouting/pgrouting/doc/topology/pgr_nodeNetwork.rst

    :start-after: --q13
    :end-before: --q14

-Inspecting the generated table, we can see that edges 13 and 18 has been segmented
+Inspecting the generated table, we can see that edge 14 has been segmented.

 .. literalinclude:: nodeNetwork.queries
    :start-after: --q14